openforis/sepal_ui/docs/source/tutorials/io-design.rst

     my_io = MyIo()
     my_tile = MyTile(my_io, aoi_io)

-Then to test your partial ui, you need a set aoi_io object with a asset_id value.
+Then to test your partial UI, you need a set :code:`aoi_io` object with a asset_id value.
-In its current state, your notebook will raise an error as aoi_io is not set.
+In its current state, your notebook will raise an error as :code:`aoi_io` is not set.
-You can add it in a debugging cell at the very beggining of the :code:`my_ui.ipynb`.
+You can add it in a debugging cell at the very beginning of the :code:`my_ui.ipynb`.

 .. code-block:: python